-These days, more and more people are getting covered by a health insurance.
-Due to the rising cost of healthcare, having this kind of financial protection can be an essential safeguard in case of unexpected medical emergencies.
+These days, more and more people are getting health insurance coverage.
+Due to the rising cost of healthcare, having this kind of financial protection can be an essential safeguard in unexpected medical emergencies.

-It is definitely possible to get a second, or even a third health insurance plan.
+It is definitely possible to get a second or even a third health insurance plan.
 Indeed, it can be a great way of getting additional or more comprehensive coverage.
-It can also serve as a backup to an employee health insurance, and can reduce the risk for those with pre-existing conditions.
+It can also serve as a backup to an employee's health insurance and can reduce the risk for those with pre-existing conditions.

-Having a second, or even multiple health insurance policies can have a number of benefits, such as:
+Having a second or even multiple health insurance policies can have several benefits, such as:

 Having more health plans will give you the scope to have more widespread coverage.
 If you look closely at your first policy, you can choose the second and any subsequent policies based on what is not covered in that policy, such as a critical illness cover, or a maternity cover.